Aldia

 It is imparted that An Diel was the King’s elder brother.
 The two who raised the country together at some point changed their paths.

 During the course of these horrors, Aldia’s discoveries made him curious about the Dark in itself.
-Soul Geyser is a sorcery which unleashes a massive gush of souls true to its name “Soul Torrent”. (ソウルの奔流) Although its English description claims it to be Aldia’s family heirloom, the Japanese text only calls it his “legacy” (遺産) — something he had left behind rather than inherited.
+Soul Geyser is a sorcery which unleashes a massive gush of souls true to its name “Soul Torrent”. (ソウルの奔流) Although the English description claims it to be Aldia’s family heirloom, the Japanese text only calls it his “legacy” (遺産) — something he had left behind rather than inherited.
 This was a sorcery created by the man himself.
-But while it is one of many spells learned at Aldia’s mansion, this one is uniquely called a “secret art”, as if its existence was kept particularly hidden among those invented in the manor’s secret ceremonies.
-Indeed, we can only acquire its text from a corpse carrying the manor’s key, implying that this was a trusted colleague whom ended up used in others’ experiments only to later be dumped there in the acid pen.
+But while it is one of many spells learned at Aldia’s mansion, this one is uniquely called a “secret art”, as if its existence was kept particularly hidden among those invented in the manor’s secret ceremony building.
+Indeed, we can only acquire instructions from a skeleton corroding in the dog pen, potentially a trusted colleague who ended up used in others’ experiments before being dumped in acid.
 Aldia was particularly concerned about this spell leaking out.
 Why?
 Because it would beg questions about his piety.

 Secret art that releases a strong gush of souls.
 The pursuing soul mass pierces enemies and deals damage repeatedly.